Using Kanban/JIT Systems and Lean Elements to Run a Startup Plant

 - Design Assurance

-This webinar will provide valuable insights to operations managers, supply chain managers, purchasing managers, planners, manufacturing engineers, design engineers, and other operations.
+This webinar will provide valuable insights into operations managers, supply chain managers, purchasing managers, planners, manufacturing engineers, design engineers, and other operations.

 This webinar is essential to introducing lean principles from the company’s earliest stages.